 Food Prep aims to utilize local, seasonal, organic produce to provide fresh and nutritious grab-n-go meals for our community.

-The publicity committee will work to inform the community about what the BSFC is and what events are going on within the BSFC.
-In this way, publicity committee members will work with various other committees to support them in publicizing their events.
+The Marketing committee will work to inform the community about what the BSFC is and what events are going on within the BSFC.
+In this way, marketing committee members will work with various other committees to support them in publicizing their events.
 Some independent projects that we will be working on are a bi-monthly newsletter and the creation of a parklet.
 The newsletter will be sent to members and customers to inform them about what's going on in the store, and the parklet will be a groundbreaking way to attract more customers and enhance the store environment.

 The Anti-Oppression Committee is a task force within the food collective, formed last year after our then-communications director, Grace Lihn, wrote a sobering open letter to the BSFC challenging our complicity in white privilege and other systems of oppression within our very own beloved store.